FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 -----

 ### PNGTuber + Streaming Older Games

-If you are running on older hardware or a laptop with an integrated graphics chip, it may be best to start as a PNGTuber playing retro or indie games that require less resources.
+If you are running on older hardware or a laptop with an integrated graphics chip and don't have the resources for an upgrade, it may be best to start as a PNGTuber playing retro or indie games that require less resources.

 </div>